hantsy/spring-r2dbc-sample/docs/database-client.md

 }
 ```

 Now you can run the application in IDEs directly.
-You also can package it as a jar file, and then execute the jar file using command line, check the configuration of [maven-assembly-plugin](https://github.com/hantsy/spring-r2dbc-sample/blob/master/database-client/pom.xml#L149) in the *pom.xml* file.
+You also can package the application into a jar file, and then execute the jar file using command line, check the configuration of [maven-assembly-plugin](https://github.com/hantsy/spring-r2dbc-sample/blob/master/database-client/pom.xml#L149) in the *pom.xml* file.

-> In Spring Boot application, instead of the above tedious settings, in IDEs you can run the generated Application class directly, and you can also use preconfigured maven plugin to package and run the application.
+> In Spring Boot application,  you can run the generated Spring boot Application class from IDEs directly, and you can also use preconfigured Spring Boot maven plugin to package and run the application.

 Grab a copy of [this sample code](https://github.com/hantsy/spring-r2dbc-sample/blob/master/database-client) from my github, and play it yourself.